GSA-TTS/gitlab-runner-cloudgov/README.terraform.md

 variables for the `register` subcommand as environment variables.
 This allows us to do almost all configuration in `manifest.yml` and skip modifying command line options in `runner/.profile` or having a .toml add on.

+## Testing

+To run the terraform tests:

+1. create a service account user with OrgManager permissions and set the `CF_USER` and `CF_PASSWORD` environment variables with that accounts details
+1. From the root directory, run `terraform init`
+1. Run `./bin/run_tests.sh`